jku-win-dke/AISA-XMI-Mapper/README.md

 UML classes of FIXM 3.0.1 SESAR are mapped based on their stereotype:

 1. Stereotype **"enumeration"**: For each UML class with stereotype "enumeration" a SHACL shape is generated.
 It has a single mandatory (sh:minCount 1) property with the sh:path depending on the name of the UML class.
 In case of the name containing "Measure" the sh:path is fixm:uom, otherwise it is rdf:value.
 The class's attribute names are allowed values and therefore mapped as a SHACL list into sh:in.
-Example:
+Example fixm:AbrogationReasonCode and fixm:TemperatureMeasure:

 		fixm:AbrogationReasonCode
 			a sh:NodeShape ;